ArnIIe/CockneyTime/README.md

-# Repo to house my first pebble apps/watchfaces
+# Cockney Time (one of my first pebble watchfaces)

 C is a brand new language for me, so feel free to utilise my codebase but know that it is not written by a taught C programmer and code will not be efficient.